brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 +++ {.CalloutInformation}
 *This worn leather bound journal looks like it has seen years of abuse.
 It is water damaged in spots and the pages curl from years of residing in volcanic heat.
 Reading through the log, you learn the sad tale of its keeper, a man named Eric Thorn.
 In another life, some ten years ago when the first entry is dated, he was a successful merchant - though from what you can tell, a ruthless and at times dishonest one.
 The journal tells also of the love between Eric and a woman named Asha, who seems to have tempered his merciless pursuit of coin.*

-*About five years ago, the two were married, and struck out on the seas to make a new life in a new town.*
-+++

-+++ {.CalloutInformation}
-*Eric writes of his excitement of being free of the shackles of old acquaintances and business partners - of the chance to do things the right way from the start.
+*About five years ago, the two were married, and struck out on the seas to make a new life in a new town.
+Eric writes of his excitement of being free of the shackles of old acquaintances and business partners - of the chance to do things the right way from the start.
 But then his ship is wrecked on this island, and Asha is killed, along with all the other passengers.*

 *After the death of his wife, the journal skips several days, which is odd because up until this point Thorn has kept to his nightly journaling almost religiously.
 When it picks back up, the man has changed.
 He writes hastily and in fragmented thoughts, and it is clear that the ruthlessness that fueled his life for so long has returned.*